ManicTimeTools/ManicTimePHP/README.md

 About
 ===
-ManicTimeWeb is a web interface for (ManicTime)[http://www.manictime.com/].
+ManicTimeWeb is a web interface for [ManicTime](http://www.manictime.com/).
 Its purpose is to share tracking statistics with others or simply have a better interface for yourself.
 It supports many computers and can be used for an enterprise to centralize employee tracking.
-You will need the (ManicTimeMonitor)[], a client written in C# that runs periodically (or manually) to send your tracking data to ManicTimeWeb.
+You will need the [ManicTimeMonitor](https://github.com/ManicTimeTools/ManicTimeMonitor), a client written in C# that runs periodically (or manually) to send your tracking data to ManicTimeWeb.